ClusterM/retroarch-clover/README.md

 - Default CRT filter is not working, scanlines shader added instead but it's not working with all systems.
 - It's recommended to turn your NES Mini off from shell, not during game

+The following changes were made in this fork:
+- Added Stella core for Atari 2600 emulation
+- System dir is now '~/system'
+- Core info dir is now '~/info'
+- RGUI default browser dir is now '/usr/share/games/nes/kachikachi' instead of '/'
+- Disabled bilinear filtering for every preset
+- Enabled integer scaling
+- Greyscale palette for Gambatte core

 NES Mini port by madmonkey

 NES Mini shell integration by Cluster

+Module additions by pcm720

 RetroArch/libretro project: https://www.libretro.com